Amartinez2075/Model-View-Controller-Tech-Blog/Steps.md

 18. Start on the Creation of code in the Views Folder. ✔️

-19. CREATE ENV file, add comments to all files except the Schema.sql. ❌
+19. Add comments to all files except the Schema.sql. ✔️